abdullahselek/selek.tech/content/posts/dynamic-batch-inference-with-torchserve.md

 ## Machine Learning (ML) Model Serving

-Machine Learning model serving refers to the process of deploying a trained ML model into a production environment, where it can be used to make predictions or inferences based on new, real-time data.
+Machine Learning model serving refers to the process of deploying a trained ML model into a production environment, where it can be used to make predictions or inferences based on new, real time data.
 This process is a critical phase in the life cycle of an ML model, as it transitions from a development phase, where it's trained and tested, to being an integral part of an application or service.

 There are many options as model serving frameworks such as [BentoML](https://github.com/bentoml), [Cortex](https://github.com/cortexlabs/cortex), [Tensorflow Serving](https://github.com/tensorflow/serving) but in this post we are going to focus on [TorchServe](https://pytorch.org/serve/index.html) which also support dynamic batching.